Here is a story about hobby farm life.

 After about 33 stoops, my left toes were very uncomfortable.
 Had I not been in a hurry, these boots would have been sent to the dumpster and replaced with a better pair.

-I picked, stooped, picked, stooped and was almost done.
+I picked, stooped, picked, stooped, and was almost done.
+This activity must be good for physical fitness, I thought.

 Hobby Farm Life Is A Family Affair!